2020s commodities boom: Lithium

 The price of lithium carbonate started to rise in 2021 after slumping in 2020 and peaked in early 2022 close to $80,000 per ton.
 Demand for electric vehicles around the world is the primary cause for the price rise.
 In 2021, electric vehicle sales doubled to 6.6 million from 2020.

 Copper

 The price of copper rose through 2021 and peaked close to $5 per pound in Q2 2022 before retreating.
 Copper demand is expected to double from 25 million metric tonnes in 2022 to over 50 MMT by the year 2035.
+The pandemic significantly increased the long-term equilibrium volatility of returns in the copper futures market, nearly doubling it.

 Nickel

-In March 2022 nickel prices spiked higher over fear of the 2022 Russian invasion of Ukraine as Russia produced 15.2% of world nickel in 2021.
+In March 2022 nickel prices spiked higher over fear of the Russian invasion of Ukraine as Russia produced 15.2% of world nickel in 2021.

 Tin

 Prices of tin were up 79% in 2021 because of high demand for circuit boards.

 Titanium

 Demand for titanium is high because defense spending increases on and resulting from the Russo-Ukrainian War, parts for aircraft makers and defense contractors; additionally, automotive industry demand for titanium dioxide pigments remains high.